TKSteppat/CSCI385-Energy/Exploratory-data-analysis.md

 Total Consumption (millions of MMBtu)    float64 <br>
 Cost ($/MWh)                             float64 <br>
 Raw Cost (Millions of $)                 float64 <br>
+5.) feature descriptions:
+Year - The calendar year during which the data was recorded.
+Serves as the temporal reference for all other features. <br>
+State - The U.S. state where the energy data was collected.
+Useful for regional comparisons and geographic analysis. <br>
+fueltypeid - A categorical identifier for the fuel type used.
+The meaning of each ID is unclear; let's consider mapping it to descriptive labels using a lookup table or metadata source. <br>
+Ash Content (%) - The percentage of ash residue produced from fuel combustion.
+Indicates fuel quality and environmental impact. <br>
+Generation (Thousands of MWh) - The amount of electricity generated, measured in thousands of megawatt-hours.
+Reflects production scale. <br>
+Sulfur Content (%) - The percentage of sulfur in the fuel.
+High values may correlate with greater emissions and regulatory concerns. <br>
+Total Consumption (millions of MMBtu) - The total energy consumed, measured in millions of MMBtu (Million British Thermal Units).
+Useful for assessing demand and fuel usage. <br>
+Cost ($/MWh) - The cost of electricity generation per megawatt-hour.
+A key metric for economic efficiency.<br> Raw Cost (Millions of $) - The total monetary cost of generation, measured in millions of dollars.
+Helps quantify financial investment or burden.<br>

 ## Statistical summary
 1.)
 Measures of central tendency (mean, median): <br>